Alex-Devoid/buncombe-property-tax-analysis/README.md

 However, unpaid bills could be an early-stage symptom of gentrification, as it becomes more expensive to pay taxes on homes.

-This analysis is a logistic regression aimed at identifying the factors that influence the likelihood of a property owner having an unpaid bill.
+I ran a logistic regression aimed at identifying the factors that influence the likelihood of a property owner having an unpaid bill.
 The dependent variable, `unpaid_bill`, is a binary variable indicating whether or not a property owner had an unpaid bill in 2022.

 The independent variables include `total_value_pct_change`, `median_hh_income`, `income_gini`, `pct_white`, `pct_bachelor`, and `pct_rented`.